 The longer an employee has been with a company, the more knowledgeable and skilled he or she is of the particulars of the job, which is one of the things needed to get promoted.

-Customarily, promotion by seniority is also based on the belief that the first one should also be given the first chance in all benefit and privileges.
+Customarily, promotion by seniority is also based on the belief that the first one should also be given the first chance in all benefits and privileges.

 But with the corporate landscape changing, everyone now has a chance for quick career advancement.
 Both old and young employees are on an even playing field because it’s been proven that promotion isn’t just based on age or years in service.